sdondley/ClimateChangeChat/about.md

             * saves the markdown file I'm working on
             * processes the markdow file and converts to HTML
             * commits the markdown and HTML file to a git repo
-            * pushes changes out to the remote repo
+            * pushes all outstanding changes to all files out to the remote repo
 * I can quickly whip out text and publish it to web with little effort
 * git will give me an entire history of every change published to the site
     * nothing will be lost to the historians who stumble upon my great work :)